Bank of America's lagging loan growth overshadows profit gains

-(Reuters) - Bank of America Corp’s (BAC.N) loan growth lagged rivals and fees from advising on deals and underwriting bonds fell in the third quarter, sending its share price almost 3 percent lower, even as profit beat expectations.
+(Reuters) - Bank of America Corp’s (BAC.N) loan growth lagged rivals and fees from advising on deals and underwriting bonds fell in the third quarter, sending its share price 1.7 lower even as profit beat expectations.

 The No. 2 U.S. bank’s profit rose 35 percent, helped by cost controls, but investors focused on the underlying businesses.